In the 90s, the Washington Post ran an ad campaign targeting non-readers, "If you don't get it [the paper], you don't get it."

 In fact, the site is in such frequent use that web metrics company Alexa says LinkedIn is the 9th most accessed website in the U.S.

-Regardless of whether you have an active account or are just getting started, LinkedIn's Student Jobs 101 is a great place to get started or get tips on how to polish your profile.
+Regardless of whether you have an active account or are just getting started, LinkedIn's LinkedIn’s Student Job Hunting Handbook Series is a great place to get started or get tips on how to polish your profile.
 For privacy purposes, there's no need to share your birthday, grades or test scores – even if you are asked.

 For more details, read LinkedIn Job Search Basics.